andrusw/RL_TicTacToe/README.md

 ======================
 Reinforcement learning is the process for a program to interact within an environment and learn by receiving numerical rewards or punishment while trying to obtain a goal.
 In this case, the goal is to win when dealing with tic-tac-toe.
-The environment is ìwhereî and ìhowî a program, that is using reinforcement learning, interacts against its opponents in the game.
+The environment is ‚Äúwhere‚Äù and ‚Äúhow‚Äù a program, that is using reinforcement learning, interacts against its opponents in the game.
 The reward/punishment is a scalar value.
-Depending on the programís decisions and actions, it will make a move and recieve an reward later.
+Depending on the program‚Äôs decisions and actions, it will make a move and recieve an reward later.